 There are numerous volunteer-run student clubs, organizations and initiatives at UBC focused on sustainability.
 While some activities are in specific departments or faculties, many are open to students of all disciplines.
 All offer plenty of opportunities to meet new people and explore the many facets of sustainability.

-Since 2010, UBC Sustainability Initiative (USI) has collaborated with the City of Vancouver to sponsor UBC graduate students to work on sustainability projects with the City in support of the Greenest City 2020 Action Plan.
+Since 2010, the UBC Sustainability Initiative (USI) has collaborated with the City of Vancouver to sponsor UBC graduate students to work on sustainability projects with the City in support of the Greenest City 2020 Action Plan.
 To date, 100 Greenest City Scholars Projects have been completed.
 Internships are paid and open to all graduate students at UBC.

 UBC houses more than 10,000 students in 13 residential complexes.
 As a student living on campus, there are many ways you can get involved in sustainability in your residence.
 From leadership opportunities to integrating green lifestyle choices into your daily activities, living sustainably on campus can be both fun, and easy.